remy000/remy000/README.md

 # Hi 👋, I'm Dukundane Remy

-A passionate Software Engineer
+A passionate, Data Scientist, ML Engineer and Software Engineer

 - 🌱 I’m currently learning **React Js, Java, Spring Boot, Node.js,Python, Next.js,Docker**
 - 💬 Ask me about Java
 - 📫 How to reach me: dukundaneremy2001@gmail.com

  ## About Me
-  I am a software engineer with a passion for designing and developing high-performance software solutions
+  I'm a passionate Data Scientist and Software Engineer with a focus on designing and developing high-performance software solutions.
+I thrive on solving complex problems with data-driven approaches and leveraging Machine Learning and AI techniques to build innovative, scalable solutions.

 ## Connect with me: